Aliases for EGFR Gene

 GeneCards Summary for EGFR Gene

 EGFR (Epidermal Growth Factor Receptor) is a Protein Coding gene.
-Diseases associated with EGFR include lung cancer and inflammatory skin and bowel disease, neonatal, 2.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include identical protein binding and chromatin binding.
+Diseases associated with EGFR include lung cancer, egfr-related and neonatal inflammatory skin and bowel disease.
+Among its related pathways are PI3K-Akt signaling pathway and PI3K/AKT Signaling in Cancer.
+GO annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is TNK1.

 UniProtKB/Swiss-Prot for EGFR Gene